austral/austral.github.io/tutorial/borrowing.md

 end borrow;
 ```

 What's different about the borrow statement?
-Here's we're defining the name of
+Here we're defining the name of
 the region `Reg`.
 You can think of this as a lexically-scoped, type-level
 tag.
 Within the scope of the region statement, `R` is defined.
 Outside the
 block, it isn't.
 That means you can't leak references.
 You can't write: